 Evers credited U.S. Sen. Tammy Baldwin and the Biden-Harris administration for securing the funds through the Bipartisan Infrastructure Law to ensure safe drinking water.
 The money includes around $13 million to address PFAS and $87 million for lead line replacements in federal infrastructure funding.

-Wisconsin has received more than $330 million for water infrastructure under the law, and state environmental loan programs are set to receive more than $900 million in additional funding through 2026.
+Wisconsin has so far received $535 million for water infrastructure under the law.
+State environmental loan programs are set to receive a total of more than $900 million in additional funding from federal fiscal years 2022 through 2026.

 Cities to receive millions of dollars for replacement of lead pipes